flintchips/48-Contingency-Project/LC Mod Testing/Assets/LethalCompany/Mods/plugins/OpaliteMod/README_THUNDERSTORE.md

 ## **[ 48 CONTINGENCY ]**
 [V81] A green amethyst oasis type.
 Level B+.
-Contains a unique use for an apparatus, which may in semi-rare cases, lead to treasure of unimaginable soppy...
+Contains a unique use for an apparatus, which may in semi-rare cases, lead to treasure of unimaginable unimaginableness...
 > This is a moon I've made to vent creative frustration.

 ---